bramwalet/Subliminal.bundle/README.md

 * Addic7ed username/password: Provide your addic7ed username here, otherwise the provider won't work.
 Please make sure your account is activated, before using the agent.
 * Plex.tv username/password: Generally recommended to be provided; needed if you use Plex Home to make the API work (the whole channel menu depends on it)
+* Opensubtitles username/password: Generally recommended to be provided (not necessarily needed, but avoids errors)
 * Subtitle language (1)/(2)/(3): Your preferred languages to download subtitles for.
 * Additional Subtitle Languages: Additional languages to download; comma-separated; use [ISO-639-1 codes](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes))
 * Provider: Enable ...: Enable/disable this provider.
 Affects both movies and series.